XChy/XSharp/README.md

 # XSharp
-A toy OOP language with lexer, parser and runtime
+A toy OOP language with lexer, parser, compiler and runtime

 ###  Background
 Having learned something about the theory of compiler,a dull coder try to develop something to have fun.